This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 - Begin by presenting a new client based software development scenario, detailing the context, background, client expectations , and a list software requirements (functional, non-functional and ambiguous).
 There are a couple of examples in the SER 415: Final Exam Scenarios …. doc that could be used as a template.
 These scenarios will need to be complete enough that you can ask questions subsequently that measure the areas listed above.
 Feel free to chose from the following industries:

-(Technology and Information Services; Finance and Banking; Healthcare; Retail and E-Commerce; Automotive; Telecommunications; Manufacturing; Education; Entertainment and Media; Government and Public Sector; Energy and Utilities; Real Estate; Transportation and Logistics; Agriculture; Insurance).
-DO NOT USE THE BOOKWORLD EXAMPLE.
-PLEASE MAKE UP SOMETHING NEW. - Write a exam style questions that can be answered in just 3 or 4 sentences based on the scenario presented, that based on the one of the Learning Objectives listed below:
+(Technology and Information Services; Finance and Banking; Healthcare; Retail and E-Commerce; Automotive; Telecommunications; Manufacturing; Education; Entertainment and Media; Government and Public Sector; Energy and Utilities; Real Estate; Transportation and Logistics; Agriculture; Insurance or Something of your choosing). - Write a exam style questions that can be answered in just 3 or 4 sentences based on the scenario presented, that based on the one of the Learning Objectives listed below:

 1.1 Demonstrate Inception of requirements